Apply for your free orchard tree or hedgerow pack!

-If you apply for a fruiting hedgerow pack, you will receive 30 saplings per pack which equates to a hedgerow 5-6 metres long and at least 1 metre wide.
+If you apply for a fruiting hedgerow pack, you will receive 30 whips per pack which equates to a hedgerow 5-6 metres long and at least 1 metre wide.

-Fruiting hedgerow pack – Is really great for wildlife and perfect if you don’t have much space.
-Each pack will contain a combination of native fruiting and field hedgerow saplings.
-(There are no nut producing saplings in any of the packs).
+Hedgerow pack – Is really great for wildlife and perfect if you don’t have much space.
+Each hedgerow pack contains 30 whips (roughly 1m tall).
+Each pack will contain a combination of native fruiting and field hedgerow whips.
+One hedgerow pack will create 5-6 metres of hedgerow.
+(There are no nut producing plants in any of the packs).

 Please remember that deliveries must be made to manned school sites, so ensure you note a delivery address where someone will be available to receive the packs during work hours.